The Missouri Interdisciplinary Postdoctoral Research and Training in Education Sciences

 And (3) Analyzing consultation and intervention practices with the goal of maximizing generalization, treatment integrity, and effectiveness.
 Given the critical importance of intervention to the practice of modern school psychology, as well as to education in general, the systematic analysis of the implementation of intervention strategies is necessary to increase the likelihood that they will be successful.
 A primary example of his orientation to intervention scholarship can be seen in the Evidence Based Intervention Network.

 Salary: $53,500 with University of Missouri benefits.

-To Apply: Applications will be accepted online at a later date.
+To Apply: Applications will be accepted online.
 Submit the following:

 - A letter of application that addresses the candidate’s interest in the Fellows program, overall qualifications for the fellowship, and an explanation of how this fellowship will help prepare the candidate future career interests and professional goals.

 - A statement in which the candidate identifies a primary and secondary faculty mentor.
 The statement should include information regarding the shared interests between the candidate and mentors, and identifies how the mentor(s) would help support the candidate’s professional goals.